personalrobotics/herbpy/README.md

 robot.ExecuteTrajectory(traj)
 ```

+If you do not pass the execute flag, the planner will default to ``execute=False``.
 You can also add a timeout parameter (in seconds), like so

 ```
 robot.right_arm.PlanToConfiguration(config, timeout=30)